 23. The CBSA assists other government departments in controlling the importation of certain goods into Canada.
 For information on:

 - (a) firearms and weapons (which include replica firearms, mace/pepper spray etc), refer to Memorandum D19-13-2, Importing and Exporting Firearms, Weapons and Devices;

-- (b) explosives (which include fireworks and ammunition, etc.), refer to Memorandum D19-6-1, Administration of the Explosives Act and Regulations;
+- (b) explosives (which include fireworks and ammunition, etc.), refer to Memorandum D19-6-1, Import, Export and in Transit Requirements of the Explosives Act and Regulations;

 - (c) food, plants, animals and related products, refer to Memorandum D19-1-1, Food, Plants, Animals and Related Products;